meditationstuff/protocol_1/auxiliary.md

 see also:

 At the not-even-that-extreme, "conversion disorder" or "functional neurological [symptom] disorder," are things.
-See maybe: https://en.wikipedia.org/wiki/Conversion_disorder [last accessed: 2023-03-08]
+See maybe: https://en.wikipedia.org/wiki/Conversion_disorder [last accessed: 2023-03-08] Also: https://en.wikipedia.org/wiki/Somatization [last accessed: 2023-03-17]

 other examples: